• Skip to primary navigation

 There are just a few things to note about the ingredients for these Rye Chocolate Chip Cookies:

-• The inclusion of both rye and all-purpose flour creates a good combination of support and flavor.
+• The inclusion of both rye flour and all-purpose flour creates a good combination of support and flavor.
 100% rye flour baked goods have a tendency to be crumbly, but when a little all-purpose flour is added, you get the best of both worlds: the flavor of rye and the gluten structure and strength of all-purpose.

 • Dark brown sugar makes a nice choice here as its rich caramel undertones are a perfect match for both the rye flour and the brown butter.
 If you only have light brown sugar, however, it makes an acceptable substitute and will work just fine here.